kavithasub/solution-test-toolkit/README.md

 # Introduction #

-This repository includes common guidelines, samples and references which needs to be followed when automating solutions for TG execution.
+This repository includes common guidelines, samples and references which needs to be followed when automating scenarios for TG execution.
 TG is a versatile platform which enables tests to be executed on top of different hardware/software combinations along with WSO2 product deployment patterns.
 To explore further about TG you look intot the TG project from [here](https://github.com/wso2-incubator/wso2-test-grid).

 ## Repository Structure

 ```
 solution-test-toolkit
     ├── APIM
+    │   ├── samples
+    │   │   └── ReadME.md
-    │   └── README.md
+    │   └── ReadME.md
     ├── IS
     │   ├── artifacts
     │   │   └── ReadME.md
     │   └── samples
     │       ├── Create_IDP_using_AdminService.jmx
     │       └── Delete_IDP_using_AdminService.jmx
+    ├── common
+    │   ├── README.md
     ├── README.md
     └── templates
         └── README.md